StSebastian/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

 Replacing missing values with mean interval values centralizes the distribution.
-In the earlier analysis (no imputing) a day contained either NA observations only or non.
+In the earlier analysis (no imputing) a day contained either NA observations only or none.
 Hence these days were not included ealier but now they are and they all have the value 10766.19 because it is the sum of all interval averages.
 This results in mean and media of **1.0766 &times; 10<sup>4</sup>** and **1.0766 &times; 10<sup>4</sup>**.

 ## Are there differences in activity patterns between weekdays and weekends?